DataDog/documentation/content/en/logs/guide/enrichment-tables.md

 ## Modify an enrichment table

 To modify an existing enrichment table with new data, select a table then click **Update Data +** in the top right corner.
-The selected CSV is upserted into the table, meaning that all existing rows with the same primary key are updated, and all new rows are added.
+The selected CSV is upserted into the table, meaning that:

+* All existing rows with the same primary key are updated
+* All new rows are added
+* All old rows that are not in the new file are deleted

 Once the table is saved, the upserted rows are processed asynchronously and updated in the preview.
-It may take up to 10 minutes for the updated rows to appear in affected logs.
+It may take up to 10 minutes for the update to complete.

 ## Further Reading